Systemic-Labs/Perfect-Stack/README.md

  ### [UI Recommendations](#ui-recommendations--reason) + `reason`:
  - `UnoCSS`  - best tool for presets. (code as other Libs yet it builds to standard CSS)
  - `picoCSS` - best for predefined styling of standard HTML Tags.
- - `DaisyUI` - best CSS UI lib you can get while JS is optional and pre-components kit.
+ - `DaisyUI` - best CSS UI lib you can get where JS is optional (pre UI kit).
  - `Skeleton UI`- best UI components Kit for Svelte fraamework.
  - `Agnostic UI`- various pros, in case it benefit your work.
  - `BeerCSS` - better option in case you're into material design concept.